 It’s something that seems to come as a shock to some people.
 Being asked to pay for drinks on a domestic flight.
 And by drinks, they mean alcoholic drinks.
 Like wine or beer.

 If you have ever only travelled between capital cities in what you might call “business hours”, you may think free drinks are the norm.
 But, unfortunately, they are not.
-Generally, tea, coffee or juice may be complimentary, but not anything harder.
+Generally, tea, coffee or juice may be complimentary.
+If you want something with alcohol in it, then you will often need to get your wallet out.

 So what you see are passengers wondering why the have to pay.
 They write to papers, ask questions in forums and so on.
 In many cases, they word their questions in a way that make it sounds like paying for such a drink is something new.